 This is helpful for two reasons.
 First, it gives an understanding of how most servers behave, and thus if they’re performing well, what can be considered “normal” or “expected”.

 Second, and more importantly for troubleshooting, it makes it easy to find outliers, as they are instantly visible.

 From there, you can click on a given band to get the details of the affected servers.
 And not let misbehaving servers get lost in the noise.

-Getting access to Datadog’s Heatmaps for your infrastructure takes just a few minutes.
-After a free signup to start with Datadog, this visualization type is available on graphs in our dashboards.
+Getting access to Datadog’s heat maps for your infrastructure takes just a few minutes.
+After you sign up for a free Datadog trial, this visualization type will be available on graphs in your dashboards.